enceos/MCM/GameData/WildBlueIndustries/MCM/Readme.txt

 •	Compact enough to fit within the 2.5m standard payload diameter.
 •	Accomodates vessels up to 11 meters in diameter.
 •	Compatible with Extraplanetary Launchpads.
 Uses the standard Ore->Metal->RocketParts resource path.
+•	Scrap vessels with the built-in Recycler.

 ---INSTALLATION---

 Copy the WildBlueIndustries directory and Firespitter directory into your GameData folder.

 ---REVISION HISTORY---

+0.3.0: IMPORTANT NOTE: 0.3.0 is a game-breaking change!
+Be sure to retire your existing bases/spacecraft before applying this update.
+- Recompiled for KSP 0.9.0 Beta.
+- Refactored templates for compatibility with USI Kolonization Systems by RoverDude.
+Reminder: You need to download the USI Kolonization Systems mod separately.
+- Added Ore, Metal, and KAS storage templates.
+- The Colony Command Center can now act as a survey module for Extraplanetary Launchpads (EL).
+- Removed Rocket Workshop MCM-EL template- building RocketParts is handled by the Machinery template.
+- Added Skydock 375.
+The Skydock 375 can support vessels up to 42 meters in diameter.
+- Added the Multipurpose Storage Module (MSM), a non-inflatable storage unit available earlier in the tech tree than the Inflatable Multipurpose Warehouse.
+- Added the Inflatable Multipurpose Extension Module (IMEM), a KAS-storable and attachable workspace/living space extension (efficency part).
+Production modules like the Fabrication, Refinery, Fuel Refinery, Repair Shop, and Machinery Plant use this to make stuff.
+- Refactored stock tech tree progression of the multipurpose modules (CTT is planned, but is further down the road).

+Known Issues
+- Using the MBU or MCM as a root part might cause part separation upon loading the spacecraft.
+This issue is continuing to be investigated.
+Don't use them as root parts.

 0.2.6: Added ability to scrap vessels to the Skydock 250.
 Thanks for the suggestion, RainDreamer! :)